ENGN2912B-2018/MTS-A/README.md

 ```
 4. Run `mainExecutable` created in the `build` directory.

+Note that Windows does not support X11 forwarding nor has this project been tested for Windows.

 ## Project Structure
 Source code is kept in the `src` directory.